-When using this outdoor cooking area: • The vehicle must be level and statilized. • Do not violate manufacturers' instructions on required clearances for cooking appliances during use. • Do not store cooking appliances until cool to the louch.
-Can lead to a fine and explosion and result in death or serious injury.
-AD-128
+When using this outdoor cooking area:

+- The vehicle must be level and stabilized. - Do not violate manufactures: - Instructions on required clearances for cooking appliances during use. - Do not store cooking appliances until cool to the touch. - Can lead to a fire and explosion and result in death or serious injury.

+- AD 128.